getodk/pyodk/README.md

 ## Main configuration file

 The main configuration file uses the TOML format.
 The default file name is `.pyodk_config.toml`, and the default location is the user home directory.
-The file name and location can be customised by setting the environment variable `PYODK_CONFIG_FILE` to some other file path.
+The file name and location can be customised by setting the environment variable `PYODK_CONFIG_FILE` to some other file path, or by passing the path at init with `Client(config_path="my_config.toml")`.
 The expected file structure is as follows:

 ```
 [central]